viamrobotics/docs/docs/operate/mobility/move-arm/plan-motion-with-arm-gripper.md

 ---
-title: "Plan Motion with an Arm and a Gripper"
+title: "Plan motion with an arm and gripper"
-linkTitle: "Plan Motion with an Arm"
+linkTitle: "Use the motion service"
 type: "docs"
-description: "Use the motion service to move robot arms and other components."
+description: "Use the motion service to move a robot arm and gripper."
 videos:
   [
     "/tutorials/videos/motion_armmoving.webm",